 An abscess occurs when bacteria affect the soft tissue, and it needs emergency dental care.
 If left unattended, the abscess can spread to the surrounding tissue causing the teeth to weaken.
 Not only that, but the bacterial infection can enter the bloodstream, causing widespread inflammation.

 You can ease the discomfort using mildly warm salty water as you wait for dental treatment.

 Soft tissues are found in the tongue, cheek, lips, and palate.
 When these tissues are bruised, they can cause bleeding or, worse, still lead to infection.
 Seek treatment immediately if the bleeding has lasted for a few hours.
 In the meantime, you can control the bleeding with a gauze pad or tea bag.

 Toothache can be mild or severe.
 For severe cases, you should not only relieve pain using medication but also visit our dentist in Ontario.

 Some non-urgent dental emergencies do not require urgent dental care.
 For instance, lost crowns, bridges or veneers, broken or lost fillings, minor chipped teeth with no pain, and lost orthodontic wires.
 These dental problems can be handled at home as you wait for your next dental appointment.

 Dental emergencies can wreak havoc if not addressed on time.
-Visit Smiles by Dr. Patel when you have an unexpected dental trauma.
+Visit Dr. Patel Dentistry when you have an unexpected dental trauma.
 Our emergency dentist in Ajax, Ontario, will assess your dental problem and recommend a suitable treatment.